 Rudkhan Castle, Guilan, Iran

-Babak fort (Ghal’eh Babak or Babak Castle) is one of the largest castles in Iran, remaining from the Sassanid or Parthian period.
+Babak castle (Ghal’eh Babak) is one of the largest castles in Iran, remaining from the Sassanid or Parthian period.
 This castle, located at the height of 2300 meters in Arasbaran forests, is the strategic place that “Babak Khorram din” and his companions settled in and defended themselves against the enemies.

 It is also known as the Eternal Castle, Immortal Fort or the Republic Castle, and is referred to as a national symbol.
 The reason for the naming is because of the courageous defense of Babak to oppose the Abbasid Arab invaders.